haltcase/strat/README.md

 more on being at home in ES2015+ JavaScript than strictly adhering to Python's conventions.

+If you want stricter Python conventions, check out [string-format][string-format], on which this project was based.

 ## features

 - formatting is curried, allowing for reusable template functions